 Count health care lawyers among the winners in the U.S. Supreme Court’s decision upholding the Affordable Care Act.

-Lawyers say they expect an uptick in demand for their services as clients who took a wait-and-see approach to compliance must now forge ahead to meet key deadlines in 2014.
+Lawyers say they expect an uptick in demand for their services as clients that took a wait-and-see approach to compliance must now forge ahead to meet key deadlines in 2014.

 “What health care lawyers across the country are now confronting is getting it done, and implementing those portions of the law that implicate [client] businesses,” said SNR Denton health care partner Bruce Fried.
 “The potential for chaos had the court ruled otherwise has obviously been resolved.”

-Of course, if the Supreme Court had struck down the law, lawyers would also have seen demand for their services soar.
-Stephen Bernstein, who heads McDermott Will & Emery’s health industry advisory practice group, said that either outcome “would have equally created work”—albeit of a different variety.
+Of course, if the court had struck down the law, lawyers would also have seen demand for their services soar.
+Stephen Bernstein, who heads McDermott Will & Emery’s health industry advisory practice group, said that either outcome “would have equally created work” — albeit of a different variety.

 “There are a number of employers who were waiting to see if they really needed to get into the weeds on this,” she said.
 “It’s in their best interest now to move ahead with the analysis.”
 Because the requirement is entirely new, companies “are looking to us for how to interpret the guidance” and help them make good-faith decisions, she said.

-Insurance carriers face new considerations as well, said Cindy Gillespie, who leads the health care policy team at McKenna Long & Aldridge—namely whether to move into the health insurance exchange market.
-States, too, face choices about their involvement in exchanges—new entities which will offer a choice of plans and are intended to create a more competitive market for insurance, and Gov. Rick Scott announced Sunday that Florida will not run an insurance exchange.
+Insurance carriers face new considerations as well, said Cindy Gillespie, who leads the health care policy team at McKenna Long & Aldridge — namely whether to move into the health insurance exchange market.
+States also face choices about their involvement in exchanges — new entities which will offer a choice of plans and are intended to create a more competitive market for insurance, and Gov. Rick Scott announced Sunday that Florida will not run an insurance exchange.

 “On a practical level, industry has to make some decisions,” Gillespie said, noting that while many have done analysis and background research, they “now have to move to the decision point. … Businesses need to ramp up.”